Skip to main content

 Contact

 The tort rule of "extended personality" applies to both civil and criminal battery.
+Keep in mind that in criminal cases, assault and battery (including aggravated battery and assault) are brought as criminal charges rather than civil torts.

 Harm

 A plaintiff or complainant in a case for battery does not have to prove an actual physical injury.
-Rather, the plaintiff must prove unlawful and unpermitted contact with his or her person or property in a harmful or offensive manner.
+Rather, the plaintiff must prove unlawful and unpermitted contact with their person or property in a harmful or offensive manner.
 This, in and of itself, is deemed injurious.
 As in the case of the Texas hotel manager above, the harm may be offensive rather than physical, but equally worthy of compensation under the law.

 Damages

-In the case of the necklace (above), the plaintiff may ask for monetary damages to cover
+In the case of the necklace (above), the plaintiff may ask for monetary damages to cover:

 • Property (the broken necklace)

-In the case of transferred intent involving an assault and battery, there will likely be two plaintiffs: the person who was the intended victim of the battery (who sues for assault) and the person who was actually physically harmed (who sues for battery).
+In the case of transferred intent involving an assault and battery, there will likely be two plaintiffs:

-Discuss Your Battery Claim with an Experienced Attorney
+Discuss Your Battery Claim With an Experienced Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help